Breastfeeding attachment: getting started

 - To start the feed, hold your baby behind her back and shoulders (not her head), so her chest is touching your chest.
 Her nose should be in line with your nipple.
 Gently brush your nipple from her nose to her lips – this will encourage her to open her mouth wide.

-- When her mouth is wide open, bring baby to your breast.
-Direct the nipple at the roof of her mouth, and keep your hands across her back and shoulders.
-When she attaches, a large amount of the areola will be in her mouth and her chin will be tucked into the breast.
+- When his mouth is wide open, bring baby to your breast.
+Direct the nipple at the roof of his mouth, and keep your hands across his back and shoulders.
+When he attaches, a large amount of the areola will be in his mouth and his chin will be pressed into the breast.

-- When a baby’s feeding well, she’ll suck deeply and regularly (sometimes with short pauses), and you’ll hear her swallowing.
+- When a baby is feeding well, she’ll suck deeply and regularly (sometimes with short pauses), and you’ll hear her swallowing.

-When your baby’s correctly attached to your breast, you’ll notice that:
+When your baby is correctly attached to your breast, you’ll notice that:

 - your baby takes the whole nipple and a large amount of the areola into his mouth, more on the chin side than the nose side

-- his lips are turned out over your breast (not sucked in)
+- your baby’s lips are turned out over your breast (not sucked in)

 - your nipples stay in good condition, and don’t show any signs of damage

-- your baby’s draining your breast properly, so that it feels floppy after a feed.
+- your baby is draining your breast properly, so that it feels floppy after a feed.

-If your baby hasn’t attached correctly, stop, take him off the breast and try attaching again.
+If your baby hasn’t attached correctly, stop, take her off the breast and try attaching again.

 It’s normal to feel a ‘stretching sensation’ when your baby starts sucking.
 But if attachment hurts, it might mean your baby isn’t correctly attached.
-If you want to double-check whether your baby’s attaching correctly, contact your child health nurse or lactation consultant.
+If you want to double-check whether your baby is attaching correctly, contact your child and family health nurse or lactation consultant.

 Breaking the attachment and burping

 If you need to take your baby off your breast to try attaching again, avoid pulling your baby away from your breast.
-Instead, break her attachment by inserting your little finger into the corner of her mouth, between her gums, and gently remove her from the breast.
+Instead, break the attachment by inserting your little finger into the corner of your baby’s mouth, between his gums, and gently remove him from the breast.

 Your baby might need to burp after feeding from each breast.
-To do this, sit him up or hold him to your shoulder and gently rub or pat his back.
+To do this, sit her up or hold her to your shoulder and gently rub or pat her back.

 Basic feeding routines and times

 If you’re using baby-led attachment, you can gently encourage your baby to go to a particular breast.
-Or, if you’ve already let your baby follow his instincts and move to the breast on his own a few times, you can place your baby close to the final position that he’d get to.
-Then just let him attach from there.
+Or you can place your baby close to the breast and let him attach by himself from there.